pymupdf/PyMuPDF/docs/document.rst

       Create or update an :data:`OCMD` (optional content membership dictionary).

+      :arg int xref: :data:`xref` of the OCMD to be updated, or 0 for a new OCMD.
       :arg list ocgs: a sequence of :data:`xref` numbers of existing :data:`OCG` PDF objects.
-      :arg str policy: one of "AnyOn", "AnyOff", "AllOn", "AllOff" (mixed or lower case).
+      :arg str policy: one of "AnyOn" (default), "AnyOff", "AllOn", "AllOff" (mixed or lower case).
-      :arg int xref: :data:`xref` of an existing OCMD, which should be updated, or 0 for a new OCMD.
       :arg list ve: a "visibility expression".
 This is a list of arbitrarily nested other lists -- see explanation below.
 Use as an alternative to the combination *ocgs* / *policy* if you need to formulate more complex conditions.
       :rtype: int
       :returns: :data:`xref` of the OCMD.
-Use as entry for ``oc`` parameter in supporting objects.
+Use as ``oc=xref`` parameter in supporting objects, and respectively in :meth:`Document.set_oc` or :meth:`Annot.set_oc`.

       .. note::

-        This object type can be used like an :data:`OCG` to determine the visibility of a PDF object.
-Its purpose is to **compute a boolean value** from the states of some OCGs.
-This value is then interpreted as ON (true) or OFF (false).
+        The purpose of OCMDs is to more flexibly determine visibility.
+An OCMD actually is a boolean expression: it evaluates the current visibility of one or more optional content groups and then computes its own ON (true) or OFF (false) state.

+        There are two ways to formulate the OCMD's visibility:

-        * Using the combination of *ocgs* and *policy*: The possible *policy* values are as follows:
+        1. Use the combination of *ocgs* and *policy*: The *policy* value is interpreted as follows:

           - AnyOn -- (default) true if at least one OCG is ON.
           - AnyOff -- true if at least one OCG is OFF.
           - AllOn -- true if all OCGs are ON.
           - AllOff -- true if all OCGs are OFF.

-          For example assume you want two PDF objects be displayed exactly one at a time (if one is ON, then the other one must be off): use an OCG for object 1 and an OCMD for object 2.
-Create the OCMD via ``set_ocmd(ocgs=[xref], policy="AllOff")``, where *xref* is the cross reference number of the OCG.
+          Suppose you want two PDF objects be displayed exactly one at a time (if one is ON, then the other one must be OFF):

+          Solution: use an **OCG** for object 1 and an **OCMD** for object 2.
+Create the OCMD via ``set_ocmd(ocgs=[xref], policy="AllOff")``, with the :data:`xref` of the OCG.

-        * Using the visibility expression *ve*: This is a list of arbitrarily nested other lists.
-It uses a combination of the logical expressions **"and"**, **"or"**, **"not"**, and the :data:`xref` numbers of one or more existing OCGs.
-The arguments *ocgs* and *policy* need not be used.
+        2. Use the **visibility expression** *ve*: This is a list of a logical expression keyword (string) followed by integers or other lists.
+The possible logical expressions are **"and"**, **"or"**, and **"not"**.
+The integers must be :data:`xref` numbers of OCGs.
 The syntax of this parameter is a bit awkward, but quite powerful:

-          - Each list, including the top one, must have two or more items.
-The fist item must be a logical expression.
+          - Each list, including the top one, must start with a logical expression.
           - If the first item is a **"not"**, then the list must have exactly two items.
-          - If the first item is **"and"** or **"or"**, any number of other items may follow.
+If it is **"and"** or **"or"**, any number of other items may follow.
           - Items following the logical expression may be either integers or other lists.
 An *integer* must be the xref of an OCG.
-A list must conform to the rules layed out so far.
+A *list* must conform to the rules above.

           **Examples:**

-          - ``ve=["or", 4, ["not", 5], ["and", 6, 7]]``.
-This delivers ON if 4 is ON, or 5 is OFF, or 6 and 7 are both ON.
+          - ``set_ocmd(ve=["or", 4, ["not", 5], ["and", 6, 7]])``.
+This delivers ON if the following is true: **"4 is ON, or 5 is OFF, or 6 and 7 are both ON"**.
-          - ``ve=["not", xref]`` has the same effect like previously using *ocgs* and *policy*.
+          - ``set_ocmd(ve=["not", xref])``.
+This has the same effect as the OCMD example created under 1.

           For more details and examples see page 367 of :ref:`AdobeManual`.
+Also do have a look at example scripts `here <https://github.com/pymupdf/PyMuPDF-Utilities/tree/master/optional-content>`_.

+          Visibility expressions, ``/VE``, are part of the PDF version 1.6 specification.
+If you are using an older PDF consumer software, you hence may find it unsupported (i.e. ignored).

     .. method:: get_ocmd(xref)